Café-chantant: Twentieth century events

-Prior to that, a Thé and Café Chantant event had been organised in 1900 in Edinburgh by Alice Low and an actor to raise money for a patriotic fund for Scottish soldiers.
-And later, a similar event for prisoners of war comforts fund was organised by a 'tea committee' in Leamington Spa, during World War One in 1916.
+In 1900, a Thé and Café Chantant event was organised in Edinburgh by Alice Low and an actor to raise money for a patriotic fund for Scottish soldiers.

+In 1908, this type of fundraising was led by Jessie M.Soga, contralto, A programme for a London Cafe Chantant shows the variety of performances ranging from music or talks, to clairvoyance and jujitsu. starting in one branch, then rolling out across Scotland.

+In 1916, an event for prisoners of war comforts fund was organised by a 'tea committee' in Leamington Spa, during the First World War.

 Literary uses

 Le Café Concert was a book published by L'Estampe originale in 1893 about the French establishments of that day.
-The book contains text by Georges Montorgueil.
-It is illustrated with numerous lithographs by Toulouse-Lautrec and Henri-Gabriel Ibels that mostly feature famous performers or customers from the contemporary Paris scene.
+The book contains text by Georges Montorgueil, and is illustrated with numerous lithographs by Toulouse-Lautrec and Henri-Gabriel Ibels that mostly feature famous performers or customers from the contemporary Paris scene.